 We get a glimpse of it in the trailer, a green valley surrounded by snowy peaks.
 A ring of fire will act as the 'circle,' forcing players into a smaller and smaller play space as the match goes on.

 We also learned from DICE's post that the map will feature Conquest-style objectives.
 Some will be in the same place every time while others will be placed randomly, and they'll offer "varying types of supplies, weapons, and vehicles."

 DICE's post tells us that Panzer tanks and other vehicles will appear on the map in some way.
 "Getting hold of a tank can give you a great edge, but you won't be invincible," it reads, "and you need to measure risk versus reward if you challenge other squads to secure the battlefield's most fearsome hardware.
 Jumping into a transport vehicle will give your squad an edge in speed and power.
 If you find something with wheels, you can drive it into battle—or plot a quick escape."

 How will spawning work?

-We suspect we'll be jumping out of a plane PUBG-style.
-Battlefield 5's Airborne mode already spawns players in a plane with parachutes, and it doesn't seem like a coincidence that there's a paratrooper system already in place and a battle royale mode in the works.
-For now, it's a safe bet.
+We don't know yet, but we suspect we'll be jumping out of a plane PUBG-style.
+Battlefield 5's Airborne mode already works this way for one team, and it doesn't seem like a coincidence that there's a paratrooper system already in place and a battle royale mode in the works.
+It's just a guess.

 What other inspiration has BF5 taken from the genre?

-Though the battle royale announcement came as a slight surprise to me, it probably shouldn't have, as there are hints all throughout BF5's design.
+Though the battle royale announcement came as a slight surprise, it probably shouldn't have, as there are hints all throughout BF5's design.
 Aside from the Airborne mode, one other change has battle royale written all over it: squadmates can now revive each other even if they aren't medics, which makes squad play more similar to PUBG and other battle royale games.